 The elections for the European Parliament will take place all around the EU at the end of May.
 Every election, the Czech Republic sends 21 members in the European Parliament (the figure won’t change after the U.K. leaves the bloc).

 While many Czech political parties have already released their program, one can notice a growing effort towards trying to increase participation and reverse the trend of the impressively low voter turnout (18.2% in 2014, the second lowest after Slovakia) in the Czech Republic, one of the most Eurosceptic nations in the EU.

-Here’s a quick overview of the current Czech MEP’s and candidates for the upcoming election, the main issues addressed by Czech political parties, as well as the power balance, expected winners and losers of the European ballot.
+Here’s a quick overview of the current Czech MEP’s and candidates for the upcoming ballot, the main issues addressed by the political parties in the Czech Republic, as well as the power balance, expected winners and losers of the European elections.

 The ruling party ‘ANO’, which means ‘Yes’ in Czech, currently boasts one of the largest representations from the Czech Republic in the European Parliament, with 4 MEPs.
 Czech Prime Minister Andrej Babiš has left the reins of the campaign to Dita Charanzová, ANO MEP along with Martina Dlabajová, Petr Ježek, and Pavel Telička.
 Winner of the 2014 European elections in 2014 with 16.1% of the votes, ANO is part of the European parliamentary group the Alliance of Liberals and Democrats for Europe (ALDE).